OAuth-Apis/apis/README.md

 ### Tests

-Optionally you can build the entire project with the integration and selenium tests enabled:
+You can build the entire project including the integration and selenium tests (which are dependent on your version of FireFox):

 mvn clean install -P integration